PhyLoss/PhyLoss/Scripts/Readme_v3.txt

 (2) - extract eggnog functional annotations to a folder, e. g.
 YOUR_PATH/Data/eggnogResults
-	E.g. (see an example file in PhyLoss/ExampleData or DATA-->(5))
+	E.g. (see an example file "chunk_sample.emapper.annotations" in PhyLoss/ExampleData)

-	- extracted files (emapper.annotations)
-		contain list of genes withe their GO and COG annotations
+	- extracted files (emapper.annotations) contain list of genes withe their GO and COG annotations

 (3) Computing COG and GO annotations for clusters
 	--- COG ---
 	> bash getGL_genes_funct_cog.sh 9606 YOUR_PATH/Data H_sapiens_9606 > getGL_genes_funct_H_sapiens_9606.out
 	(calling getGL_genes_funct.py;
-	the script includes option STRICT, which is initially set to "True"; which means that functions are addigned to clusters more strictly)
+	the script includes option STRICT, if set to "True" (default: "False") --> stricter assignment of functions to clusters; at least 50% of the cluster members have to be assigned a function, for a function to be assigned to the whole cluster)

 	Running time:
 		total (c=0.0 to 0.8): 12-13 minutes